FAU-LAP/NOMAD-CAMELS/README.md

 - fixed bug that prevented set panels from starting
 - fixed issue with uploads to NOMAD if an unnamed upload exists
 - fixed trigger for Custom_Function_SignalRO
+- fixed parameters for custom function in fits

 ## 1.0.2
 Features: